You can also be on the leaderboard! Read the Module and appear for the Quiz.

 B. Medium-Term: Swing trading for a medium-term is generally marked with a holding period of up to three months.

 3. News-Based Trading: In news-based trading, a trader executes trades based on news/rumors on a stock.
-For example, when the Reliance-Futures Deal news floated in the markets, there were rumors about this deal several days before this deal was officially announced.
+For example, when the Reliance-Future Group deal news floated in the markets, there were rumors about this deal several days before this deal was officially announced.
 A news-based trader would have acted on those rumors and squared off his position when the news became official and stock prices went up.
 The disadvantage of this method is that news/rumors aren’t always true, plus it is more like betting and less like trading.
 So trading based on the news should be accompanied by other studies to get a confirmation bias.